 Kat offers various art forms through which to communicate your experiences.
 These include: visual art forms, such as painting, drawing and sculpture; music and sound; the body and movement; the use of metaphor, the imagination and thinking creatively; poetry and creative writing; role playing and the use of (everyday) objects through which you can express yourself.
 These methods are always evolving and you are welcome to be as creative as you wish!
 Furthermore, you do not have to use the arts if you would rather just talk.

-As well as working in private practice, Kat is also working for a charity, which supports young women recovering from addictions.
-She works in full compliance with BACP's and HCPC's standards of ethics and codes of practice, and is regularly supported in her clinical work by UKCP/ HCPC registered supervisors.
-Kat is also a member of BAAT and IATE.
+Kat works in full compliance with UKCP's, BACP's and HCPC's standards of ethics and codes of practice, and is regularly supported in her clinical work by UKCP/ HCPC registered supervisors.
+She is a member of BAAT and IATE, and continues to keep abreast of the latest research, developments and training opportunities within the psychotherapy field.

 For further information, or to arrange an initial consultation, please contact Kat